dil4/HRS_SST/README.md

 The "***.R" file has the same code included in the appendix of the paper.
 The Markdown folder contains a more detailed description of the method and evaluation.

-All code is explained in more detail in the markdown PDF (link to PDF).

 # Full list of contributors:
 [Authors]